Mixbook/s3_deployer/README.md

   dist_dir "dist"
-  gzip [/\.js$/, /\.css$/] # or just use 'true' to gzip everything colorize true
+  gzip [/\.js$/, /\.css$/] # or just use 'true' to gzip everything colorize true time_zone "America/Los_Angeles" # Useful when you develop from different timezones (e.g. for distributed team),
+                                  # to be consistent with revision numbers

   before_deploy ->(version) do
     # Some custom code to execute before deploy or rollback